Jem Bendell

-Jem Bendell is a British professor of sustainability leadership and founder of the Institute for Leadership and Sustainability (IFLAS) at the University of Cumbria.
-He has written about monetary economics and the need for 'Deep Adaptation' in response to environmental crises.
-He regularly comments on current affairs and approaches that may help humanity face climate-induced disruption.
-In 2019 he founded the Deep Adaptation Forum to support responses to hypothetical societal disruption from the perceived dangers of climate change.
+Jem Bendell is an emeritus professor of sustainability leadership with the University of Cumbria in the UK.
+He is best known for originating in 2018 the concept of "deep adaptation" for individuals and communities anticipating (or already coping with) the consequences of ongoing climate change.
+In 2019 he founded the Deep Adaptation Forum to support peer-to-peer communications in developing positive responses at the individual and community levels to societal disruptions induced by climate change.

 Career

 Bendell graduated from the University of Cambridge in 1995 with a degree in Geography, beginning his career at the World Wide Fund for Nature UK.
 There, he helped to develop the Forest Stewardship Council and the Marine Stewardship Council.
-He specialised on relationships between NGOs and business, pointing out their potential, despite the power inequities and the way in which business agendas tend to prevail over those of the non-profit sector.
+He specialised on relationships between NGOs and business, pointing out their potential, despite warning about the power inequities and the way in which business agendas tend to prevail over those of the non-profit sector.

 He earned a PhD from the University of Bristol.

-He also became involved in the anti-globalisation movement, later writing a United Nations report on the conflict between business and civil society.
-He founded Lifeworth, a progressive professional services company mostly working with UN agencies and worked part time as an associate professor of management at Griffith Business School.